shingo-ohki/webcamoid_wiki/Binary-packages.md

 You can download the binary packages for Arch, Debian, Fedora, openSUSE, and Ubuntu from [openSUSE Build Service](https://build.opensuse.org/package/show/home:hipersayan_x/Webcamoid).
-However, only openSUSE packages receive the status of official.
-It's highly recommended to install Webcamoid from the official repositories of your distro, if it's not available in your distro, ask your distro maintainers to consider including webcamoid in their repositories.
+However, packages in OBS are just for testing purpose and doesn't receive the status of official.
+It's highly recommended to install Webcamoid from the official repositories of your distro, if it's not available in your distro, ask your distro maintainers to consider including Webcamoid in their repositories.

 # Arch #